ssh-mitm/ssh-mitm/doc/get_started/file_transfer.rst

 Replace files
 -------------

-There are some situation, where it's useful to replace a transferred file with another one.
+There are some situations where it's useful to replace a transferred file with another one.

 This can be done with another SCP-interface in SSH-MITM.

 .. note::

     The default interface replace-file interface replaces all files with a given one.
-    This means, all files will be replaces with the same file, but it's easy to extend this plugin to provide a more sofficticated workflow, which is able to replace only specific files.
+    This means, all files will be replaced with the same file, but it's easy to extend this plugin to provide a more sophisticated workflow, which is able to replace only specific files.

 .. code-block:: none